-Final Fantasy XIV: Shadowbringers launches on July 2nd, 2019 - a grand new expansion that makes vast adventure even bigger.
+Final Fantasy XIV: Endwalker is a grand new expansion that makes the vast adventure even bigger.
 A little daunting perhaps, but it's a place that's never been more rich, diverse, detailed, and fun to explore.

 Has the series' stunning visuals, expansive storylines, and opportunities for endless questing always appealed to you, but you've never known where to begin?
 Never fear, we've got you covered!
 This guide is for the uninitiated, so newcomers gather round and we'll bring you up to speed on everything you need to know to get started.